underdarknl/uweb3/README.md

 Instead of using sessions to keep track of logged in users µWeb3 uses secure cookies.
 So how does this work?
 When a user logs in for the first time there is no cookie in place, to set one we go through the normal process of validating a user and loggin in.

-Once the user is validated and allowed to login it is time to generate a secure cookie.
-The Users class has a method called `CreateValidationCookieHash`, this method will generate a cookie based on given input.
-The only requirement is passing an id and the rest is all optinal.
-After generating the hash for the cookie add it the clients cookies using the AddCookie method in the Request class, for now the cookie name has to be `login`.
-This method is accessible in any pagemaker using `self.req.AddCookie`.

-If the login cookie is set you can validate a user with the loggedin decorator, this can be imported from pagemaker/new_login.py.

-If the cookie is edited/changed in any way it will be rendered useless because the hashes wont match.
-In this case an error will be raised and the user will be redirected to the 403 page.
+To create a secure cookie inherit from the Model.SecureCookie.
+The SecureCookie class has a few build in methods, Create, Update and Delete.
+To create a new cookie make use of the `Create` method, it works the same ass the AddCookie method.

+If you want to see which cookies are managed by the SecureCookie class you can call the session attribute.
+The session attribute decodes all managed cookies and can be used to read them.